dvdstore/ds3/readme.md

 using the included tools and then stressed with the included driver program that simultes user activity.

+Full details are included in the various readme files in the DS3 subdirectories.

 DVD Store 3 will support Oracle, MySQL, SQL Server, and PostGres databases when complete.